nsbgn/judge/README.md

 values `tableau` and `justification` are recognised).
 It also provides the rules of inference.
 See the [logic/](logic) directory for examples.

-Given a logical system `J.yml` and a target formula, say, `x:(A→B) ∧ y:A →
-x·y:B`, construct the proof as follows:

-    judge -g "x:(A->B) & y:A -> x*y:B" J.yml

-If no target(s) are given, formulas are read off the standard input.
-By default, the result is written as plain text to the standard output.
-Add `-f LaTeX` to obtain the output in LaTeX format.
+If no target formula(s) are provided via `-g`, formulas are read off the standard input.
+If no output file is provided via `-o`, the result is written to the standard output.
+By default, the format is plain text; add `-f LaTeX` to obtain LaTeX code instead.

+For example, the following will construct proofs for [theorems](formulas.txt) of the logic [J](logic/J.yml) and produce a PDF file from them:

+    judge logic/J.yml \
+        -a "c:(A->B->A)" \
+        -f LaTeX \
+         < formulas.txt \
+         | pdflatex

 Contributing